 The best way to react when dogs eat cereal largely depends on the type of cereal being consumed, and its amount.

-A small scattering of cereal that falls onto the floor, whatever flavour it might be, isn’t going to cause any lethal harm if your dog gobbles it up faster than you can react.
+A small scattering of cereal that falls onto the floor, whatever flavor it might be, isn’t going to cause any lethal harm if your dog gobbles it up faster than you can react.

 If your dog has somehow broken into and eaten a whole box of chocolate cereal, you’re advised to contact your vet right away.